IVAs and Your Credit Rating

 - Check the start and end dates of your IVA on the credit reports to make sure they are correct.
 If they aren’t, notify the credit reference agencies.

-- IVAs and Default Notices stay on your credit file for 6 years from the date they were approved – therefore, file a ‘notice of correction’ if any of these are showing on your credit file for longer than 6 years.
+- Default Notices stay on your credit file for 6 years from the date they were approved – therefore, file a ‘notice of correction’ if a default notice is showing on your credit file for longer than 6 years.
 If there is a Default Notice issued after the date of your IVA by one of the creditors included in your IVA, you can contact the credit reference agencies to have the Default Notice back-dated to the approval date of your IVA.

 - To improve your credit score, make sure you are on the Electoral Register, and if not, contact your local council to request this.